Cravath’s London Office Moves to 100 Cheapside

 Mr. Davis’s notable transactions include representing:

-Mr. Davis was named a “Rising Star” by Law360 in 2022, recognizing him as one of five outstanding tax lawyers in the nation under the age of 40, and has been named to the Lawdragon 500 X – The Next Generation list.
+Mr. Davis was named a “Rising Star” by Law360 in 2022, recognizing him as one of five outstanding tax lawyers in the nation under the age of 40, and has been recognized by Lawdragon as among the “500 Leading Global Tax Lawyers” and “500 X – The Next Generation.”
 He has been recognized for his work in the tax arena by The Legal 500 US.

 Mr. Davis is a member of the Corporate Tax Committee of the Tax Section of the American Bar Association.
 He frequently speaks on important developments in tax law, including for organizations such as the ABA, D.C.
 Bar, Federal Bar Association, Practising Law Institute (PLI) and NYU’s Institute on Federal Taxation.
 In particular, he is a frequent commentator on topics in corporate taxation such as the corporate alternative minimum tax (“CAMT”), having participated in events including PLI’s “Basics of International Taxation,” where he spoke on a panel entitled “Compliance with Minimum Taxes.”
 Mr. Davis serves as Lecturer in Law at Stanford Law School, where he teaches corporate income taxation.